 Handlebar, throttle, throttle cable, and grips may be modified or aftermarket.
 Handlebar cover may be modified or removed.
 Aftermarket switches and switch housings may be used.
 Steering shaft, steering shaft holder and handlebar holder may be aftermarket.
 The handlebar must be padded at the mounting bracket or, if it has a crossbar, the crossbar must be padded.
 Aftermarket steering cables will be allowed.

-Seat height may be changed and/or covered but must utilize OEM stock unmodified base.
+Seat height may be changed and/or covered but must utilize OEM stock base.
+Base may have holes providing they do not add additional airflow to engine compartment.
 Padding and/or mat kits may be added and custom painting is allowed.
 The surface finish of any metal component outside the area above the hull bond flange may be polished, shot peened or painted.

 Original bilge pump may be modified or disconnected.
 Aftermarket bilge draining systems that do not create a hazard are allowed.
+Floatation Foam may be removed, modified or aftermarket.